Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 Choose one idea that really interests you and spend 30 minutes this week learning how others got started.
 A small effort can lead to something much bigger.

-I used to think I’d feel complete after getting a degree, a promotion, or a pay raise.
+You might think you’ll feel complete after earning a degree, getting a promotion, or receiving a pay raise.
 But real growth happens when you stop trying to be the smartest person in the room.

-Self-made millionaires keep learning, not to collect more credentials, but because they are curious.
+Self-made millionaires keep learning.
+Not to collect more credentials, but because they’re curious.

-I started setting aside an hour every Sunday morning to learn.
-Sometimes I read, other times I listen to a podcast while walking.
-It’s become a regular habit and a way to check in with my future goals.
+Try setting aside an hour every week to learn.
+Sometimes read, other times I listen to a podcast while walking.
+It becomes a regular habit and a way to check in with your future goals.

 If you’re not learning, you’re likely repeating the same things.
 Stay curious.